The Airzone Solution: Plot

-Soon, Arnie finds himself meeting Stanwick and is reassured that his visions of Dunbar are not the result of insanity, as Stanwick also sees the apparition (as does, apparently, Threthewey).
+Soon, Arnie finds himself meeting Stanwick and is reassured that his visions of Dunbar are not the result of insanity, as Stanwick also sees the apparition (as does, apparently, Trethewey).
 Together, Stanwick and Arnie locate Rachel, who is experiencing extreme physical distress as the result of whatever chemical or drug was being pumped into her body at AirZone.
-Before they can get her to hospital, she is abducted by a group of masked men.
-For Arnie, this sparks an obsession with finding the truth about AirZone, and during his next weather report he digresses to reveal to viewers that AirZone's pollution-filtering plants are in fact increasing the pollution in the atmosphere.
+Before they can get her to the hospital, she is abducted by a group of masked men.
+For Arnie, this sparks an obsession with finding the truth about AirZone, and during his next weather report, he digresses to reveal to viewers that AirZone's pollution-filtering plants are increasing the pollution in the atmosphere.

 Meanwhile, Ellie is given the biggest assignments of her career: first interviewing the Environment Secretary (played by Michael Wisher) and then covering the public unveiling of AirZone's pollution reduction plan by the head of the company, Robin Archer (Bernadette Gepheart).
-But she is frustrated when Arnie interrupts the former in order to give Stanwick face-time with the minister, an act that riles MacNamara (Cummings), a mysterious figure who works on behalf of Archer.
+But she is frustrated when Arnie interrupts the former to give Stanwick face-time with the minister, an act that riles MacNamara (Cummings), a mysterious figure who works on behalf of Archer.

 At the press conference, attended by industry representatives from across Britain, Archer unveils AirZone's optimistic plan to reduce pollution, but her sermon is cut short by Arnie (who has been sneaked in by the now-convinced Ellie) brandishing a gun, who demands Archer reveal the truth about why people living near the plants have been dying and disappearing.
 She refuses, but Stanwick arrives with Rachel in hand (having recovered her with the unexpected help of MacNamara).
-Rachel and many other Britons have been subject to genetic experiments, forcing them to grow gill-like appendages to their necks.
-The AirZone Solution is not to reduce pollution, but to instead increase it and instead create a new race of humans able to breathe the polluted air.
+Rachel and many other Britons have been subjected to genetic experiments, forcing them to grow gill-like appendages to their necks.
+The AirZone Solution is not to reduce pollution, but to instead increase it and create a new race of humans able to breathe the polluted air.
 With AirZone's scheme revealed to the public, it collapses.
-MacNamara actually works for MI5 and apparently had been working against Archer from inside AirZone (and appears to have been behind Rachel's earlier abduction), and leaves saying the AirZone was a good idea but a bad image.
+MacNamara actually works for MI5 and apparently has been working against Archer from inside AirZone (and appears to have been behind Rachel's earlier abduction), and leaves saying that AirZone was a good idea but a bad image.
 Out of nowhere, Threthewey appears and says that Al Dunbar would have been proud of the work done by Arnie, Ellie, and Stanwick.
 The origin of the Dunbar apparition and why it appeared to Arnie and Stanwick is left unexplained.